The YESS Girls’ Movement has a thriving alumni community of 211 young women from 15 countries across the Africa and Asia Pacific Regions of WAGGGS.

 About the YESS Alumnae

-These are young women who had the opportunity to go on an international exchange for six months and were given a platform to exercise their leadership potential.
+These are young women who had the opportunity to go on an international exchange for six to 12 months and were given a platform to exercise their leadership potential.
 Once home they continue to engage with both their ‘home’ Association and their former ‘host’ Association in a variety of brilliant ways.
 For many, their ‘home’ Associations are the cradle of their Girl Guiding and Girl Scouting journeys and their participation in the YESS Girls’ Movement was the beginning of their leadership journey.
 They were empowered as agents of change not only at a local level, in their communities, but also at a national and international level.

 In this section we bring you experiences of our YESS Girls Alumnae, where they will tell you their stories in their own words.